PhilNel/knowledge-boardgame-assistant/games/nemesis/objectives/objectives-corporate.md

 # Corporate Objectives

-Category: Core Mechanics - Corporate Objectives Related Systems: Objectives
+Category: Objectives - Corporate Objectives
+Related Systems: Objectives, Heavy Objects, Rooms

 This section details the contents of the Corporate Objective cards and provides some insight into these Objectives.